 There are other exercises than deadlift variations that can mimic the movement pattern and muscle activation of the straight leg deadlift.

 The good-morning exercise has been mentioned several times in this piece already, so it’s an obvious choice to be a straight leg deadlift alternative.
 As mentioned above, the only real difference is that the barbell is placed on the back rather than held.
 Other than that, the movement is highly similar.

 The Glute Ham Developer, or GHD, is another excellent straight-leg deadlift alternative.
 However, you need to perform the correct variation.
 To mimic the movement pattern, you want to target the hamstring rather than the lower back, so you need to set the pad so that it sits below your hips.
-This will allow you to bend at the hips and load the hamstring.
+This version of the glute ham raise will allow you to bend at the hips and load the hamstring.
 If you don't have a GHD machine, there are plenty of good alternatives to the glute ham raise, some of which we've discussed in this post.

 Studies show that the Nordic curl, or assisted Nordic curl, is the best bodyweight exercise to train your hamstrings.
 When examining the eccentric and concentric portions' role on muscle growth and strength development, the eccentric portion comes out as the primary player.
 The Nordic curl takes this fact and forms a straightforward yet effective exercise for hamstring strength.

 It simply consists of anchoring your ankles, generally by a partner, and then slowly lowering yourself in a controlled manner.
 You can also get assistance from either another partner or use your arms to take some weight.